 There are a great many variations which give you a lot of choice at first, once you have one part you will get the idea and expand when you're ready.

 We have learned here from the experience of having 12 rescue bunnies and the set ups we would recommend now are the ones that are easiest to move with one person.
 Here is the concept we developed for your convenience:

-For instance we have four bunnies who live in the elevation added below which is pretty quick to move to and provides all the shelter and warmth they need whilst providing 24 hour access to 54sq foot of grass forage.
+We have four bunnies who live in the elevation added above which is pretty quick to move to and provides all the shelter and warmth they need whilst providing 24 hour access to 54sq foot of grass forage.
 We find foxes don't dig in because the rabbit can move to safety and hide.
-This soon bores a fox.
-We also find the rabbits respect the enclosure and don't dig out as this would allow others in.
-It may be because we have many encampments of bunnies here so the competition for territory is on.
-But with twelve rescues housed in five runarounds no digging out can't be a complete co-incidence.
+Rabbits respect the enclosure and ours don't seem to dig out as this would allow others in.

 The two exits are essential for an animal whose first resort is to flee from danger.
 They are happiest when they know there is another way out just incase.
 This is why being caged in one area either a run or a hutch can be terrifying for a rabbit as a clever fox only has to work out how to break into one space where dinner is served once he gets in.